Updated July 6, 2023

-- The complete multithreading framework allows the JMeter to sample varied functions by a distinct thread group simultaneously.
+- The complete multithreading framework allows the JMeter to simultaneously sample varied functions by a distinct thread group.
 As a result, it increases the concurrency even in multiple thread groups.

-- Helps to visualize the output result.
+- It helps to visualize the output result.
 The test result can be viewed in tables, trees, charts, and log files.

 - JMeter installation is easy; the user can copy and execute the *bat file into the host machine.